 The Right Shotgun

 Pheasant hunters use shotguns ranging from 20, to 16, to 12 gauge.
 Some hunters use lead shot while others prefer steel, though the range of steel may be slightly less.
 Practice with both will ensure you’ve got the right range when the season starts.
+See our list of the top hunting rifles that can help you hunt your favorite game.

 Going to the Dogs